-The Clay County Three Star Initiative is a volunteer program sponsored by the Tennessee Department of Economic and Community Development, along with local government and the Chamber of Commerce, with the primary purpose being to build our infrastructure so that we can become a “job ready” county.
+The Clay County Three Star Initiative is a volunteer program sponsored by the Tennessee Department of Economic and Community Development, along with local government and the Chamber of Commerce.
+The program’s primary purpose is to build our infrastructure to become a “job ready” county.

-As these volunteers work to make our community a great place to live, work and play, we become much more attractive to business and industry that might be looking for just the right place to locate and create jobs for our citizens.
+These volunteers work to make our community a great place to live, work and play.
+So, we become more attractive to business and industry looking to relocate, creating jobs for our citizens.

 Tennessee Three-Star Program: A Message from Governor Bill Haslam: